one-pace/one-pace-wiki/timing-guide.md

 - Loguetown (pun on prologue and epilogue)
 - Mary Geoise (Mariejois reborn)
 - Tarai Current
-- The City of Gold (Shandora is not called El Darado)
+- The City of Gold (Shandora is not called El Dorado)
 - Water 7
 - Wheat Island